Nigger in the woodpile: Contemporary use by public figures

-In 2018, it was revealed that Irish race car driver and commentator Derek Daly had used the phrase in a radio interview in May 1983.
+In 2018, it was revealed that Irish race-car driver and commentator Derek Daly had used the phrase in a radio interview in May 1983.
 Daly explained he was a foreign driver now in America, driving for an American team, with an American crew, and with an American sponsor—and that if things did not go well, he would be the only nigger in the woodpile.
 His comment caused an immediate uproar from people listening in Gasoline Alley as they warned him of the volatility of that phrase.
 Daly apologized and said the phrase had been an Irish colloquialism, and was not intended as a racial slur.
 Once it was revealed, Daly lost his commentator job.
 His son, who had not been born at the time the comments were made, also lost his sponsor for the weekend.

 In 2019, the Australian Communications and Media Authority (ACMA) ruled that radio station 2GB breached the Commercial Radio Code of Practice when the broadcaster Alan Jones used a "racially charged phrase" during a segment in 2018.
 ACMA received numerous complaints after Jones used the controversial phrase in August 2018, while discussing the looming second Liberal Party of Australia leadership spill.
 "The nigger in the woodpile here, if one can use that expression – and I'm not going to yield to people who tell us that certain words in the language are forbidden – the person who's playing hard to get is Mathias Cormann", Jones told listeners.
 ACMA found that, while the phrase was widely considered racist, its use in the broadcast did not likely incite "hatred", "serious contempt" or "severe ridicule".
 2GB's management agreed the term will not be used on-air again.

-In November 2019, a Downing Street aide alleged that Prince Andrew, Duke of York, had used the phrase during a trade meeting.
+In November 2019, a former Downing Street aide alleged that Prince Andrew, Duke of York, had used the phrase during a private meeting about trade.